Policy & Legal

 - Idaho, Iowa, and Ohio with religious defenses to manslaughter

-- West Virginia with religious defenses to murder of a child and child neglect resulting in death
+- Washington and West Virginia with religious defenses to murder of a child

 - Arkansas with a religious defense to capital murder